 Below the line I have put a handful of links to commonly requested pages.

 [Note on finding an article you dimly remember : If you dimly remember reading an article of mine and want to find it in these pages, just go to Google Advanced Search, enter "www.johnderbyshire.com" into the "Search within a site or domain" box at the bottom, and put key words or phrases in the search box(es).
 If that doesn't do the trick, you may be thinking of something I posted on National Review Online's group blog, The Corner.
-(Corner posts don't get archived here, but NRO keeps them all.)
-Try Google Advanced Search with search website "www.nationalreview.com/corner."]
+Corner posts didn't get archived here, and NRO only archives them for a short time back, so you are most likely out of luck; but try Google Advanced Search with search website "www.nationalreview.com/corner."]

 [Note on Chinese characters : There are some Chinese characters here and there in the following pages.
-The only web browser that might have any difficulty with them is Microsoft's Internet Explorer, version 8.
 You should see a row of Chinese characters here: 一排空方格.
-If instead you saw a row of little hollow squares, go to "Tools … Compatibility View Settings," and add johnderbyshire.com to the box.
+If instead you saw a row of little hollow squares, you are probably using some unfriendly configuration of Microsoft Explorer as your browser.
+The following thing worked in version 7 od IE: Go to "Tools … Compatibility View Settings," and add johnderbyshire.com to the box.
 Then "Tools" again and just click on "Compatibility View," so that it's ticked.
 If that fails you'll have to install Chinese from "Control Panel … Languages," and you'll need your system disk.
 Why does Microsoft Corp. make our lives so difficult?
 Don't ask me.]

 Reader favorites and common enquiries: